 I also lead the Arvo Pärt Project.

 I’ve been trying to work out this “sinner” thing, reflecting, writing, and speaking about it for several years now.
 Every time I’ve given a retreat on this theme, the reaction is uncommonly powerful.
-So I wrote a book, called “How to Be a Sinner,” appearing soon with SVS Press.
+So I wrote a book, called “How to Be a Sinner,” available now from SVS Press.

 See my personal website at peterbouteneff.com.